How Workers’ Compensation Works in California

 Do I Need To Work With an Experienced Attorney?

-You have probably heard stories of people who pursued their own workers’ compensation case and won.
+You have probably heard stories of people who pursued their own workers’ compensation cases and won.
 These cases do exist.
-However, insurance companies have experienced financial experts and attorneys that fight to help them minimize payouts and boost profits.
+However, insurance companies have experienced financial experts and attorneys who fight to help them minimize payouts and boost profits.
 The insurance company also tends to lend its resources to the employer it covers.

 When an insurance company or employer prepares to fight, you need an experienced attorney to review your case and provide you with crucial advice.
 An attorney can also represent you in the courtroom.
 His or her expertise might also become indispensable if your employer later tries to retaliate against you.